Blog

 Worth flagging: several blogs and dealers across India are claiming that "Hikvision models with non-Chinese chipsets have received STQC certification."
 We've checked the STQC portal directly, and we cannot find any Hikvision-branded model on the certified list as of April 2026.
 If you're being told a particular Hikvision model is STQC certified, ask for the certificate number, then verify it on the STQC portal.
 Don't rely on assurances alone.
 (Note: Prama Hikvision India is a related-but-separate Indian entity, and Prama branded 58 models are certified.
 That's not the same as a Hikvision-branded model being certified.)

 Dahua has NO STQC certified camera models on the STQC portal.
 Dahua's situation mirrors Hikvision's: Chinese-origin chipsets, no STQC clearance, effectively barred from new sales in India from April 1, 2026.
-(The News Minute)

-Axis Communications
+Is Axis Communications STQC certified?

 Axis is a Swedish IP camera manufacturer widely used in enterprise deployments.
 No Axis-branded models appear on the STQC IoTSCS portal as of April 2026.
 If you're an enterprise procurement team currently running Axis cameras, the existing devices continue to function, but new procurement under PPO rules will require alternatives or specific Axis models clearing certification.

-Hanwha Vision (formerly Samsung Techwin)
+Is Hanwha Vision (formerly Samsung Techwin) STQC certified?

 No certified models on the STQC portal.
 Hanwha makes high-end cameras for enterprise and critical infrastructure, and is often specified in large project tenders.
 Without STQC, those tenders will need to look elsewhere.

-Bosch Security
+Is Bosch Security STQC certified?

 No certified models on the STQC portal.
 Bosch is heavily used in premium enterprise deployments in India.
 As of April 2026, the gap is real.

-Panasonic i-PRO
+Is Panasonic i-PRO STQC certified?

 i-PRO (the rebranded Panasonic surveillance arm) has no certified models on the STQC IoTSCS portal as of April 2026.